Articles

 • Volunteer turnover

 Hospice volunteers come and go.
-Pick software that's simple enough that you can train a new volunteer in 15 minutes.
+Pick software that is simple enough that you can train a new volunteer in 15 minutes.

 • No budget for anything

 Most hospice libraries run on donations.
-Free software isn't just nice - it's essential.
+Free software is not just nice - it is essential.

 Start simple and upgrade only if needed